chrisitstyle/yourbarbershop/README.md

 - **guest_order** - Orders placed by guest customers
 - **payment** - Payment records connected to user or guest orders, including payment method, payment status, Stripe Checkout Session ID, Payment Intent ID, amount, currency, and paid timestamp
 - **password_reset_token** - Password recovery tokens
+- **refresh_token** - Hashed refresh tokens used for session renewal, rotation, revocation, and logout

 Email login OTP codes are stored in Valkey/Redis with TTL and are not persisted in MySQL.
+Refresh tokens are stored in MySQL only as hashes; the raw refresh token is sent to the browser in an HttpOnly cookie.

 Portfolio images are stored in Supabase cloud storage.